-One thing you don’t have to worry about is a shortage of incredible locations for or destination weddings in the United States.
-Actually we have so many unique destinations available to us that parts of the United States often look so different you could easily mistake them for different countries.
+One thing you don’t have to worry about is a shortage of incredible locations for destination weddings in the United States.
+Actually, we have so many unique destinations available to us that parts of the United States often look so different you could easily mistake them for different countries.
 Planning any wedding can be super stressful but having the entire country to choose from can definitely add to it.
 I’ve been lucky enough to somehow travel vast amounts of this beautiful country as a wedding photographer and I wanted to lend some of the knowledge from that to ease your wedding planning searches.
 This is a carefully curated list of the places I recommend for your destination weddings in the united states.

 Best locations for destination weddings

-You may have a hard time choosing between a lush venue in the mountains or a ocean view on the sand.
+You may have a hard time choosing between a lush venue in the mountains or an ocean view on the sand.
 Whatever you decide, O’ahu like most of Hawaii is known for excellent service that includes wedding planners who are dedicated to crafting your exact vision.

 Plan your wedding for Oahu’s off-season (mid-September to the end of November; February – May).

 If you want a spring destination wedding, you’ll see cherry blossoms, daffodils, magnolias, and other blooms at incredible venues like Leach Botanical Garden and Lewis & Clark College Gardens.
 For those wanting pops of reds, oranges, and yellows as a backdrop for a fall wedding, Portland’s Hoyt Arboretum and the views from Kimpton RiverPlace Hotel are the way to go.
 If you want to go super unique Cathedral Park is under the St. John’s Bridge and makes for the perfect wedding ceremony location.